epictete/expense-tracker-mern/README.md

 -   Use of Express [Routing](https://expressjs.com/en/guide/routing.html) with a controller and a model for scalability
 -   Use of async / await with a try / catch structure to handle promises
 -   Use of [axios](https://www.npmjs.com/package/axios) to handle API requests
--   Use of [gh-pages](https://www.npmjs.com/package/gh-pages) for publishing on GitHub pages
+-   Publishing on GitHub with [gh-pages](https://www.npmjs.com/package/gh-pages)
 -   Hosting on [Heroku](https://www.heroku.com/home)

 ### Link